 Section 5.
 Notice of Executive Committee and Other Committee Meetings.
-Meetings of the Executive Committee shall be held at such place within or without the State of Connecticut, as may be determined by the Executive Committee and designated in the notice of the meeting and at such time as may be set forth in the notice thereof, provided that at least two (2) business days advance notice (in writing or otherwise) of every meeting shall be given to each member of the Executive Committee.
+Meetings of the Executive Committee shall be held in accordance with the Connecticut Freedom of Information Act, as amended from time to time, , and as may be determined by the Executive Committee and designated in the notice of the meeting and at such time as may be set forth in the notice thereof, provided that at least two (2) business days advance notice (in writing or otherwise) of every meeting shall be given to each member of the Executive Committee.

 Meetings of all other Authority committees in addition to the Executive Committee shall be held at such place within or without the State of Connecticut, as may be determined by the chairperson of the committee and designated in the notice of the meeting and at such time as may be set forth in the notice thereof, provided that at least two (2) business days advance notice (in writing or otherwise) of every meeting shall be given to each member of the committee.
+Meetings may be REMOTE ONLY consistent with provisions in Connecticut Public Act 22-3, as amended from time to time.

 Section 6.
 Removal of a Member of the Executive Committee.
-Any municipal member of the Executive Committee, whether elected or non-elected, may be removed from membership on the Executive Committee with cause by an affirmative vote of two-thirds (2/3rds) of the total number of tiered votes, as provided for in Article III, Section 5 (rather than a simple two-thirds vote of those present and voting).
+Any municipal member of the Executive Committee, whether elected or non-elected, may be removed from membership on the Executive Committee with cause only by an affirmative vote of two-thirds (2/3rds) of the total number of tiered votes, as provided for herein(rather than a simple two-thirds vote of those present and voting).
 Any such removal vote shall take place at a meeting of the Authority’s full membership duly called for such purpose and conducted in accordance with procedures established by the Executive Committee.
 At such meeting, the municipal member subject to removal from the Executive Committee shall not be entitled to vote on the question of its removal.
 Upon any such removal of a member municipality from the Executive Committee, all representatives of such municipality which serve as officers of the Authority shall also be removed from the Executive Committee.

 Section 7.
 Finance Committee.
-The Executive Committee shall, by resolution, establish and appoint members to a standing committee known as the Finance Committee.
+The Executive Committee shallestablish and appoint members to a standing committee known as the Finance Committee.
 The Finance Committee shall consist of five (5) municipal members of the Authority, including, in all events, the municipality serving as the Solid Waste Tonnage Representative on the Executive Committee, and there shall be no limit on the number of representatives from any single member municipality which may serve on the Finance Committee.
-The Finance Committee shall be responsible for: (1) adopting a proposed annual budget of the Authority for each fiscal year and transmitting such proposed budget to the Executive Committee and (2) adopting a negotiated version of any contract with a solid waste vendor in connection with a Facility (as defined in Section 8 of Article V of these By-Laws) designated for use by the Authority and transmitting such proposed vendor contract to the Executive Committee.
+The Finance Committee shall be responsible for: (1) adopting a proposed annual budget of the Authority for each fiscal year and transmitting such proposed budget to the Executive Committee and (2) adopting a negotiated version of any contract with a solid waste vendor in connection with a Facility (as defined in these By-Laws) designated for use by the Authority and transmitting such proposed vendor contract to the Executive Committee.
 A majority of the members of the Finance Committee shall constitute a quorum, and the affirmative vote of a majority of such quorum shall be sufficient to conduct any business or pass any measure.
 It shall require the affirmative vote of three-fifths (3/5ths) of the members of the Executive Committee present and voting at a duly called meeting of such committee to amend the proposed annual budget of the Authority or an Authority vendor contract transmitted to the Executive Committee by the Finance Committee.